The information below has not been verified for the 2020 tax year as the Massachusetts Form 1 instructions have not yet been released by the IRS.

-Per page 9 of the Massachusetts Form 1 Instructions:
+Per the Massachusetts Form 1 Instructions on page 10:

 Income from most private pensions or annuity plans is taxable in Massachusetts.
 Certain government pensions, however, are exempt under Massachusetts law.
 In general, exempt pensions include contributory pensions from the U.S. Government or the Commonwealth of Massachusetts and its political subdivisions, and noncontributory military pensions.
 The following section describes some specific pensions which are exempt.
 If your pension is exempt, enter 0 in line 4 and note the source on the dotted line to the left.

 If your pension is not exempt, you should generally enter in line 4 the taxable amount reported on your U.S. Form 1040, line 4d.
 In some cases, however, Massachusetts law requires an adjustment to the federal amount.
 Distributions from annuity, stock bonus, pension, profit-sharing or deferred payment plans or contracts described in §§ 403(b) and 404 of the U.S. IRC must be adjusted to account for your contributions that have been previously taxed.
 Subtract from such income (as reported on your U.S. Form 1040, line 4a) the amount of your contributions which was previously taxed by Massachusetts until the total of your taxed contributions is received.
 If your pension falls into this category, enter the adjusted amount in line 4.
 If you are receiving distributions from an IRA or Keogh plan, do not report the income here; instead, see the instructions for Schedule X, line 2.